cloudposse/docs/content/kubernetes-platform-services/dashboard/cluster-portal.md

 For more details read [Creating organization](https://help.github.com/articles/creating-a-new-organization-from-scratch/) and [Organizing members into teams](https://help.github.com/articles/organizing-members-into-teams/)

-In our example we will use `example-org` as the organization and `staging-team` as the team.
+In our example we will use `example-com` as the organization and `staging-team` as the team.

 ## Installing on Kubernetes